msteenhagen/opera-ficta/fictionalworks.md

 In what follows I propose an explanation of this phenomenon.
 The explanation I want to propose points to the _abstract_ character of the works in question: all of them are _types_, artefacts created by people that allow, because of the kind of thing they are, for multiple instantiation.
 My point I hope will make good sense, and is not far fetched at all.
 I want to bring out is that the predicate 'fictional' or 'real' and the qualification 'in the fiction' or 'in the real world' do not apply at the level of types (this is very tentative and needs revision).

 ## Authorship in fiction

+At first sight it may seem attractive to take the puzzle to arise because of a confusion about authorship.
+It may be supposed that because Briony wrote that play in the fiction, it is only _true in the fiction_ that the play we see is written by Briony.
+When we perform that play, it is not _actually_ true that Briony wrote it, and so the real play is not fictional at all.
+This apparent resolution of the puzzle rests on a mistake.

 The examples I mentioned all concern fictional characters that are presented as authors or artists in the story that contains them.
 In the story Briony writes a play, say, and she is presented explicitly as the author of that play.
 We could say that this makes it 'true in the fiction' that they wrote that play.
 But I think we can say more about their authorship.
 We conceive of the play as a particular that figures in the story, in more or less the way we conceive of Sherlock Holmes as a particular (more or less; they are significantly different, as I will explain later. @hayaki2009aa, p.381 equates them too easily, I think).
 Just as Sherlock Holmes was (presumably) born from specific parents, and so can be said to be the son of someone essentially, Briony's play is essentially her invention.
 It is part of the identity conditions of the play she wrote that is written by her---the play has that authorship essentially.
 (No doubt this can be made more precise, but it will do for now.)

 Note that this does not imply that Briony _actually_ wrote that play, that she wrote it somewhere and at some time in the real world.
 She obviously didn't because she doesn't exist (assuming McEwan presented a fictional character).
 She wrote the play _in the story_, but this does not take away that her act of writing, her authorship, is part of our concept of that particular play, just as his having some parents is part of our conception of Sherlock Holmes.

 What I am trying to bring out here is that the claim 'Briony wrote it' would be true of the play if it somehow managed to emerge in the actual world, for example by being performed by a bunch of willing and charitable readers of McEwan's novel.
 Perhaps we can bring out this feature in a formalisation using a fiction operator (FICT).
-The point is that

-1. FICT (Ex [Written by Briony]x)

-Does not rule out that

-2. Ex (FICT [Written by Briony]x)
+It is common to adopt approach claims about fictions and claims in fictions with a concept of 'truth in fiction (TF)', contrasting with unqualified truth (T) or with a specific object language operator ($\oint$), roughly capturing the interjection ‘according to the story,...’. ('the story' here is quite flexible: it can mean a specific work, a specific corpus of works, or even fiction in general [cf. @sainsbury2005aa, p.
+203].)

+Call our performance _p_.
+Of _p_, it may be said that Briony wrote it.
+The view am considering here claims that in such a statement there is an implicit fiction operator active.

+F: Briony is _p_'s author
+T: $\oint$ Briony is _p_'s author

+An alternative way of putting this.

+F: Briony is _p_'s author
+TF: Briony is _p_'s author

+If that is right, then it is false that the piece we perform was written by a fictional character---it is only written by a fictional character _according to the fiction_.

+I want to resist this reading.
+If it is false that Briony is P's author, then it is true that Briony is not P's author.
+I take it that a work of art is created by its author essentially.
+And I take it that if S authored A, and x is an instance of A, then S authored x.
+So if it is true that Briony is not P's author, but it is true that Briony is A's author, then P is not an instance of it.
+Yet by hypothesis the play we performed, P, was an instance of the play Briony wrote in the story.
+That implies P both is and is not an instance of the same story.
+We're now faced with a contradiction.

 Imagine we perform Briony's play.
 We're staging a theatrical performance and enact the scenes she conceived in the story, we speak the lines she thought up for her characters.
 Here we have an instance of a work of theatre, we can see it and be amused or frustrated by it.
 But it is nonetheless true of this play that it was  only written by Briony in the fiction.
 In the actual world, _no one_ wrote that play.

+We may contrast this.
+Sainsbury writes that

+> Trouble begins when we consider sentences like ‘Tony Blair admires Coriolanus’ which state real truths (not mere truths in fiction) and which cannot be regarded as implicitly prefixed by an ‘according to the story’ operator. [@sainsbury2005aa, p.
+195]

 The previous of course does not make the puzzle go away.
 But what it does do is remove one apparent way out that may have seemed attractive.
 This would be to propose that although we can perform the play in real life, when we do so it would not be true of the work we perform that Briony wrote it.
 The point is that this would be to have one's cake and eat it, which in this case does not seem possible.
 For, either we are not performing that particular play (merely a counterpart of it), or she did write it, be it in the fiction.
 We are working on the hypothesis that it is at least in principle possible to stage or print fictional works, and so should conclude that it is at least in principle possible that a fictional character wrote the play we staged.
 The important thing to realise is that this does not commit us to the claim that Briony wrote that play in the actual world.
 She didn't.
 All we need to acknowledge that it is actually true that Briony wrote that play in a fiction.